Generative AI models capture realistic sea-ice evolution from days to decades: Acknowledgments

-\subsection{Data used for GenSIM}
+\subsubsection{Data used for GenSIM}

 The model is trained and compared to a 24-year-long simulation (1995-2018) \cite{boutin_arctic_2023} produced by neXtSIM \cite{rampal_nextsim_2016}, an advanced sea-ice model employing Lagrangian finite elements and a brittle Bingham-Maxwell rheology \cite{olason_new_2022} (data available at \url{https://github.com/sasip-climate/catalog-shared-data-SASIP/blob/main/outputs/OPA-neXtSIM_CREG025-ILBOXE140.md}, last access: 18th August 2025).
 For this simulation, neXtSIM has been coupled to OPA, the ocean component of the NEMO modelling framework \cite{madec_nemo_2023} and has been forced with the ERA5 reanalysis \cite{hersbach_era5_2020} for the atmosphere.
+Although neXtSIM-OPA is initialised from a climatology, we use all the data from the start as our goal is to learn a surrogate that emulates the original system as close as possible.
 The curvilinear mesh of our model corresponds to the Eulerian Arakawa-C mesh of OPA, to which the model output of neXtSIM has been interpolated.
-GenSIM predicts the sea-ice thickness, concentration, damage, $u$- and $v$-velocity, and the snow-on-ice thickness.
+GenSIM predicts sea-ice thickness, concentration, damage, $u$- and $v$-drift, and the snow-on-ice thickness.
 All variables but the damage are averaged in a six hour window, while the damage is an instantaneous state.

 In addition to the initial conditions, GenSIM takes external atmospheric forcings from the ERA5 reanalysis dataset \cite{hersbach_era5_2020}.
 Originally on a latitude-longitude mesh with a $1/4^\circ$ resolution, the dataset is interpolated to our curvilinear mesh by nearest neighbour.
-The forcings consist of the 2-metre temperature, the 2-metre specific humidity, the 10-metre equatorial and meridional wind velocities.
-The specific humidity is estimated from the 2-metre temperature, 2-metre dew point, and surface pressure.
+The forcings consist of the 2-metre temperature, the 2-metre specific humidity, and the 10-metre equatorial and meridional wind.
+The specific humidity is estimated as product of the 2-metre temperature, the 2-metre dew point, and the surface pressure.

-To obtain neural network inputs that contain a memory about the past development without having access to the ocean, we construct degree day features from the 2-metre temperature \cite{lepparanta_review_1993, braithwaite_positive_1995}.
-Using a temperature threshold of $T_{\textrm{thres}} = 271.35\,\text{K}$, we construct the positive, $PDD$, and negative degree days, $NDD$, by
+To obtain neural network inputs that contain a memory about the past development without having access to the ocean, we construct temperature degree day features from the 2-metre temperature \cite{lepparanta_review_1993, braithwaite_positive_1995}.
+Using a temperature threshold of $T_{\textrm{thres}} = 271.35\,\text{K}$ (freezing point at an ocean salinity of about $32\,\text{PSU}$), we construct the positive, $\mathrm{PDD}$, and negative degree days, $\mathrm{NDD}$, by

 respectively.
 To extract seasonal and yearly features, we use a six-hourly integration resolution with two windows into the past, $\Delta t=30\,\text{days}$ and $\Delta t = 366\,\text{days}$.
 This results in four additional forcing features per forecast time, leading to 12 forcing inputs in total (four forcings for two time steps and four degree day features).